lumicks/pylake/docs/tutorial/fdfitting.rst

     fit.fit()

 Now, we wish to allow the contour length to vary on a per data point basis.
-For this, we use the function `parameter_trace`.
+For this, we use the function :func:`~lumicks.pylake.parameter_trace()`.
 Here we see a few things happening.
 The first argument specifies the model to use for the inversion.

 The second argument should contain the parameters to be used in this method.
 Note how we select them from the parameters in the `fit` using the same syntax as before (i.e. `fit[data_name]`).
 Next, we specify which parameter has to be fitted